pen-lang/pen/doc/src/references/language/types.md

 ### Literals

-A list literal contains its element type and their elements as expressions.
+A list literal contains its element type and elements as expressions.

 Expressions within list literals are evaluated lazily; they are evaluated only if their values are required but only once.